Heic0/SeriousSamClassic-VK/README.md

 ### Running the game

 1. Locate the game directory for "Serious Sam Classic The Second Encounter" ([steam](https://store.steampowered.com/app/41060/Serious_Sam_Classic_The_Second_Encounter/))
-2. Build game from source code or [Download latest release](https://github.com/tx00100xt/SeriousSamClassic-VK/releases) and copy the latest files from the game directory to SamTSE/Bin
+2. Build game from source code copy the latest files from the game directory to SamTSE/Bin
 3. Copy all *.gro files and Help folder from the game directory to SamTSE directory.
    At the current time the files are:
    * Help (folder)